chris7444/ansible-docker-ucp/README.md

 You can specify a backup name, in this case 'manual_backup_test_01', as shown in Figure 28.

-![Backup virtual machine details][backupvmdetails] **Figure 28.** Backup virtual machine details
+![Backup virtual machine details][backupvmdetails]

+**Figure 28.** Backup virtual machine details

 ## Restore

+Right-click on the special VM, in this case `clh-VM-in-dockervols-Docker_CLH` and on the `Configure` tab, select `HPE SimpliVity Search Backups`.

 ![Search backups][searchbackups]
 **Figure 29.** Search backups

+You can narrow the search based on the time of the backup, along with a number of other filters that are provided.
+If you are restoring from an automatic backup, the name will be the timestamp of the backup.
+If you are restoring from a manual backup, the name with be the one you specified earier when creating the backup, in this case `manual_backup_test_01`.

+Right-click on the backup you wish to restore and enter the d

+![Restore virtual machine][restorevm]
+**Figure 30.** Restore virtual machine

+![Restore virtual machine details][restorevmdetails] **Figure 31.** Restore virtual machine details

 # Solution Lifecycle Management